Share this post on:

 It appears from the Preamble that the PBGC believes that these interest rate assumptions to be permitted by the PBGC regulations would generally be shielded from challenge in arbitration or litigation since the choice of termination interest rate assumptions is a proper assumption under the regulations.
 The Preamble states that this could save both the plan and employers on arbitration and litigation costs, which until now have ranged from $82,500 to $222,000 for a single withdrawal liability arbitration dispute, and for a lengthy litigation can cost over $1 million.

-- Comments on Proposed Regulations
+1. Comments on Proposed Regulations

-- There is likely to be some objections to the above proposed PBGC regulations.
+• There is likely to be some objections to the above proposed PBGC regulations.
 Employer withdrawing liability imposes a great and sometimes unexpected burden on unionized companies that participate in multiemployer defined benefit pension plans.
 For many employers the potential withdrawal liability may discourage interested buyers or push the employer into bankruptcy.
 In addition, higher ERISA withdrawal liability amounts will further dissuade companies from using a unionized workforce with a defined benefit pension plan.

-- Under the proposed PBGC regulations, multiemployer plan actuaries are much more likely to use termination liability under ERISA § 4044 in calculating withdrawal liability, relying on the new regulations and the authority given under the regulations pursuant to ERISA § 4213(a)(1), which can greatly increase withdrawal liability and exacerbate the issues raised in the previous paragraph.
+• Under the proposed PBGC regulations, multiemployer plan actuaries are much more likely to use termination liability under ERISA § 4044 in calculating withdrawal liability, relying on the new regulations and the authority given under the regulations pursuant to ERISA § 4213(a)(1), which can greatly increase withdrawal liability and exacerbate the issues raised in the previous paragraph.

-- The PBGC believes that there would also be little ability to challenge withdrawal liability calculations.
-However, this is likely to be challenges in litigation, as the PBGC regulations also give a range of permitted actuarial interest rate assumptions from plan termination assmptions to ongoing minimum funding plan assumptions or any combination.
+• The PBGC believes that there would also be little ability to challenge withdrawal liability calculations.
+However, this is likely to be challenged in litigation, as the PBGC regulations also give a range of permitted actuarial interest rate assumptions from plan termination assumptions to ongoing minimum funding plan assumptions or any combination.
 The PBGC believes that since ERISA § 4213(a)(2) and the proposed regulations do not state anything about reasonable assumptions, the courts will view the range permitted in the regulations as a non-reviewable standard by the plan actuary not subject to judicial review, but this is a difficult argument to make, since ERISA § 4213(a)(1) does required reasonable assumptions, and the regulations under ERISA § 4213(a)(2) give a permitted range of assumptions, it therefore would be a logical reading that a choice under a range of assumptions by the plan actuary must be reasonable and could be challenged in court or arbitration..

-- Also, since interest rates and plan performance over time tend to fluctuates, fixing the withdrawal liability interest at ERISA § 4044 termination liability rates may yield an overly high withdrawal liability, which may not be warranted in the long run if the plan performance increases.
+• Also, since interest rates and plan performance over time tend to fluctuates, fixing the withdrawal liability interest at ERISA § 4044 termination liability rates may yield an overly high withdrawal liability, which may not be warranted in the long run if the plan performance increases.

-- The proposed PBGC regulations would be effective with respect to employer withdrawals occurring on or after the final regulations are published (or some other date to be set in the final PBGC regulations), but presumably they would be effective for purposes of valuing unfunded vested benefits as of the end of the plan year prior to the year in which the employer withdrawal occurs even if the prior plan year ended prior to the issuance of final regulations.
+• The proposed PBGC regulations would be effective with respect to employer withdrawals occurring on or after the final regulations are published (or some other date to be set in the final PBGC regulations), but presumably they would be effective for purposes of valuing unfunded vested benefits as of the end of the plan year prior to the year in which the employer withdrawal occurs even if the prior plan year ended prior to the issuance of final regulations.

 [1] Charles C. Shulman, Esq. has over 30 years of experience in employee benefits and executive compensation law, including drafting, negotiating and advising regarding qualified plans, nonqualified plans, equity-based plans, employment and severance agreements, health and fringe benefit plans, other ERISA issues and M&A related issues.
 Charlie has lectured and written on a wide variety of topics, including the widely-used chapter “Employee Benefits and Executive Compensation in Mergers & Acquisitions,” he is co-author of “Qualified Retirement Plans” and Vol 8 of Federal Administrative Practice (West treatises), and is contributing editor to the Journal of Deferred Compensation.
 Charlie has a JD & LLM from NYU School of Law and is admitted to the NY & NJ Bars and the American College of Employee Benefits Counsel.